cosmos/iavl/docs/architecture/adr-001-node-key-refactoring.md

 We introduce a new way to prune old versions.

 For example, when a user wants to prune the previous 500 versions every 1000 blocks
-- We assume the pruning is completed for `n`th version and the last nonce of `n`th version is `x`.
-- We iterate the tree from the `n+501`th root node and pick only nodes which the nodeKey is in `[(n+1)th version first nonce, (n+500)th version the last nonce]`.
+- We iterate the tree based on the `n+501`th root and pick only nodes which the version is in `[(n+1), (n+500)]`.
-- We can delete missing nodes instantly or re-assign the nodeKey from `x+1` in order for those nodes.
+- We can delete missing nodes (which don't appear in the above traversing) instantly or re-assign the nonce in order for those nodes.
 Re-assign should be done after stopping the node but it can lead to improving the data locality.

 ## Consequences

 ### Positive

-Using the sequenced integer ID, we take advantage of data locality in the bTree and it leads to performance improvements.
-Also, it can reduce the node size in the storage.
+Using the version and the sequenced integer ID, we take advantage of data locality in the LSM tree.
+Since we commit the sorted data, it can reduce compactions and makes easy to find the key.
+Also, it can reduce the key and node size in the storage.

 Removing orphans also provides performance improvements including memory and storage saving.
 Also, it makes it easy to rollback the tree.
-Because we will keep the sequenced segment IDs for the specific version, and we can remove all nodes for which the `nodeKey` is greater than the specified integer value.
+Because we can remove all nodes for which the `nodeKey` is greater than the specified version.

 ### Negative

 It requires extra storage to store the node because it should keep `leftNodeKey` and `rightNodeKey` to iterate the tree.
 Instead, we can delete`leftHash` and `rightHash` fields in the node and reduce the key size.

-It can't delete the old nodes for the specific version due to removing orphans.
+Remvoing old nodes for the specific version requires some extra iterations due to removing orphans.

 ## References